-Get your cameras ready: a 12’ x 100’ Pride flag is coming to FDR Four Freedoms State Park!
+Get your cameras ready: a 12’ x 100’ Pride flag is coming to FDR Four Freedoms State Park to celebrate World Pride in NYC!

-From Friday, June 14 to Sunday, June 30, the Park’s monumental staircase will transform into a massive LGBTQ Pride Flag to celebrate the universal human rights articulated in FDR’s Four Freedoms Speech: freedom of speech & expression, freedom of worship, freedom from want, and freedom from fear.
+The event serves as the official unveiling of New York City’s largest LGBTQ Pride Flag.
+From Friday, June 14 to Sunday, June 30, the Park’s monumental staircase will transform into a massive Pride flag, sponsored by Bloomberg, to celebrate the progress that’s been made over the past 50 years, and to shine a light on the LGBTQ community’s continued fight for the universal human rights articulated in President Franklin D. Roosevelt’s Four Freedoms Speech: freedom of speech & expression, freedom of worship, freedom from want, and freedom from fear.

 Since 2016, VideoOut has been traveling the United States amplifying the voices of LGBTQ people by capturing their coming out stories, working alongside organizations and communities to build the largest library of coming out stories.
 The VideoOut library serves as a tool for advocacy, awareness and education.